Trump says he does not want war after attack on Saudi oil facilities

 Russia and China said it was wrong to jump to conclusions about who was to blame for the attack on Saudi Arabia.

-(Reporting by Steve Holland in Washington and Rania El Gamal in Dubai; Writing by William Maclean, Mike Collett-White and Doina Chiacu; Editing by Alistair Bell and Peter Cooney)
+(Reporting by Steve Holland in Washington and Rania El Gamal in Dubai; Writing by William Maclean, Mike Collett-White and Doina Chiacu; Editing by Alistair Bell, Peter Cooney & Simon Cameron-Moore)

 By Steve Holland and Rania El Gamal